-Its original aim was to serve the eastside of Cork, but stronger more sophisticated equipment helped the station’s signal to cover greater distances.
-Later in 1982 they opened offices at 117 Patrick St, in the city of Cork, with studios located in portacabins on the outskirts.
+ERI’s original aim was to serve the eastside of Cork, but stronger more sophisticated equipment helped the station’s signal to cover greater distances.
+Later in 1982, they opened offices at 117 Patrick St, in the city of Cork, with studios located in portacabins on the outskirts.

-The station closed at midnight on December 30th 1988.
-By this time they were widely hailed as one of the most professional stations on air.
+ERI closed at midnight on December 30th 1988.
+By this time they were widely hailed as one of the most professional stations in the country.